YeeLou/YeeLou.github.io/_pages/about.md

 Project
 ======
 More details can be available at [/MoCapHumanoid](https://www.do1e.cn/shenqiu/MoCapHumanoid/) and [Github](https://github.com/NJU-CITE-MoCapHumanoid).
 We look forward to your joining us and growing together.
-Experience with Python, pytorch, Linux, and ROS would be a plus.
+Experience with Python, Pytorch, Linux, and ROS would be a plus.

 <!-- [Robot Teleoperation](https://github.com/YeeLou/Robot-Teleoperation) -->